vam-sin/vam-sin.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: BE in Computer Science
+  - course: B.E. in Computer Science
     institution: BITS Pilani - Hyderabad
     year: 2021